centrifugal/centrifuge-java/README.md

 We use [metalava-gradle](https://github.com/tylerbwong/metalava-gradle) to ensure we are aware of breaking API changes in the library.

 All PRs check API signatures for compatibility.
 If you see an error, it may indicate there is a breaking change.
-Regenerate API signature with and include it in your PR:
+Regenerate API signature with the following command and include an updated `api.txt` in your PR:
 ```shell
 ./gradlew :centrifuge:metalavaGenerateSignature
 ```